 NOTE: The Interworking Selection Function will only send the SIP signalling to the selected Interworking Function (or the selected functionality in the SIP/IP core), and will not insert itself in the Media path.

-The Interworking Selection Function interacts with the XDM Enabler for the retrieval of user preferences and User Preferences Profiles.
+The Interworking Selection Function interacts with the XDM Enabler for the retrieval of user preferences and User Preferences Profiles and the Presence Enabler from which the Presence information is retrieved.

 Change the the following text as marked